 Research is needed to identify HAPCs, such as shark pupping grounds, key migratory routes, feeding areas, and areas of concentration of large adult females.
-The Council recommends adoption of EFH designations as presented without identification of HAPCs at this time, because of lack of information on specific habitat dependencies for species that may occupy critical habitat in the EEZ, such as the more coastal-occupying sharks.
-Some of the more transitory MUS that invade the region only at the far fringes of their distributions (e.g., the tropical tunas and dorado), probably do not occupy habitat within the EEZ essential to the health and survival of their populations.
-If HAPCs of these species, and those of others that have more regional distributions, become identified in the future (such as pupping areas of thresher and make sharks), it is recommended that the Council make every effort to protect them, especially if found to be concentrated in localized definable areas.
+Some of the more transitory MUS that invade the region only at the far fringes of their distributions (e.g., the tropical tunas and dorado), probably do not occupy habitats within the EEZ that are essential to the health and survival of their populations.
+If HAPCs for these species, and those of others that have more regional distributions, become identified in the future (such as shark pupping or nursery areas), the Council should consider management actions to protect those habitats.